makrai/notes/nozza2003-lang-spec-BERTs.md

     * mBERT, for example, was trained over 100 language-specific Wikipedia vers
   * OPUS Corpora (Tiedemann, 2012) and
     * freely available collection of parallel corpora, covering over 90 languag
-    * largest domains ... are legislative and administrative texts, translated movie subtitles and localization data from open-source software projects (Tiedemann, 2012)
+    * largest domains are legislative and administrative texts, translated movie subtitles and localization data from open-source software projects (Tiedemann, 2012)
   * OSCAR (Ortiz Suárez+ 2019)
     * obtained by filtering the Common Crawl corpus, which is a parallel
   * Several models concatenate more sources to have enough data to pretrain BERT,
-    * BERTje (Dutch BERT), which concatenates news, book data, and Wikipedia data
+    * BERTje (Dutch BERT), which concatenates news, book data, and Wikipedia
     * Italian BERT model ALBERTO (Polignano+ 2019), which is the only one that has been trained only on social media data (specifically, on 2 million Twitter posts in Italian language)
-* evaluate: different domain data sets ... to evaluate the models; range from review data for sentiment analysis tasks to transcripts and news for more traditional tasks, such as part of speech
+* evaluate: different domain data sets to evaluate the models; range from
+  * review data for sentiment analysis tasks to
+  * transcripts and news for more traditional tasks, such as POS
   * News data are the most common domain, presumably because they are easier to retrieve, and because their more formal register makes them more suited for e.g. POS, dependency, NER